baiydaavi/bayesian_inference/README.md

 ## Reading

+Refer to the resources provided below to better your understanding of the cosmological concepts and the bayesian inference model used in this project.

-Cosmology:
+### Cosmology:

 1. https://phys.libretexts.org/Courses/University_of_California_Davis/UCD%3A_Physics_156_-_A_Cosmology_Workbook/A_Cosmology_Workbook/16%3A_Distance_and_Magnitude

 2. https://phys.libretexts.org/Courses/University_of_California_Davis/UCD%3A_Physics_156_-_A_Cosmology_Workbook/A_Cosmology_Workbook/17%3A_Parallax%2C_Cepheid_Variables%2C_Supernovae%2C_and_Distance_Measurement

-Monte Carlo Markov Chain:
+### Monte Carlo Markov Chain:

 1. https://machinelearningmastery.com/markov-chain-monte-carlo-for-probability/